What is sarcoma?

 What is the treatment for sarcoma?

-Patients with sarcomas that have already spread or that cannot be removed by surgery usually undergo chemotherapy.
-In the last few years, newer drugs have become available for sarcoma, including better “targeted” therapies.
+Patients with sarcomas that have already spread or that cannot be removed by surgery usually undergo systemic (or drug) therapy.
+This includes traditional cytotoxic chemotherapy.
+In the last few years, newer drugs have become available for sarcoma, including better targeted therapies and immunotherapy.

 Because it is so rare, the treatment of sarcoma should be done at a specialized center with physicians who have experience and expertise in this specific disease.
-The treatment plan can be complicated, so the best approach is through a multidisciplinary team discussion that involves sarcoma experts from surgery, medical oncology, and radiation oncology.
-Surgery for sarcoma is also best performed by a surgical oncologist (cancer surgeon) trained to manage this frequently challenging disease.
-This avoids inappropriate treatment such as incomplete or overly-aggressive surgery.
+Research clearly demonstrates that patients have better outcomes when seen by sarcoma specialists.
+The treatment plan can be complicated, so the best approach is through a multidisciplinary team discussion that involves sarcoma experts from surgery, medical oncology and radiation oncology.
+Each patient case is presented at a “tumor board” with combined input from these experts.